john-azzaro/Study-Greensock-Animation-API/README.md

 <br>

 ## How do you use TimelineMax to chain Tweens together?
+First, add a TimelineMax constructor.
 The TimelineMax constructor lets you chain multiple tweens together.
 When you chain tweens together, they will execute in the order in which they are chained together.

 To use TimelineMax, first you need to create an instance of TimelineMax:
 ```JavaScript